bjornhjelle/orcatag/README.md

 OrcaTag will consist of several parts:

-* a picture load facility to batch-import pictures
+* a picture upload facility to batch-import pictures
 * a database where metadata would be stored
 * a search engine to help match new pictures with already identified animals
+* an image recognition service that can be used to automate the processing of pictures
 * a web-application / dashboard to use when processing a picture, tagging the orcas in the pictures, etc
-* an export faciltity that can be used to export data in a format suitable for import into other tools, such as Excel
+* an export facility that can be used to export data in a format suitable for import into other tools, such as Excel

 ### Loading pictures into OrcaTag